SurenBono/cc/README.md

 Explaining "HardWorkLuck"

 .. but so far only experience getting 2 loyalty block worth 1 VRSC *2
-.. there is no way i can explain winning 2 block just mining on the phone in 5 months time.. its just a lucky pooly thingy
+.. there is no way i can explain winning 2 block just mining on the phone in 5 months time.. its just plain luck

 ----------------------------
 ```console